HappyCerberus/cpp-coding-interview/manuscript/003_traversal_001_theory.md

 <!-- https://compiler-explorer.com/z/TMGzEoE6a -->

 We can flatten the recursive version using a stack data structure.
+However, we need to remember the LIFO nature of a stack.
+The order of exploration will be inversed from the order in which we insert the elements into the stack.

 {caption: "Implementation of depth-first search using a std::stack."}
 ```cpp